offmywave011/masterconcrete/Using-EditPolygonImageView.md

 Custom parameters `app:editPolygonHandleSize` and `app:magneticLineTreshold` are optional.

-Second. `EditPolygonImageView` supports the magnetic lines feature.
+Second: `EditPolygonImageView` supports the magnetic lines feature.
 You can set the lines like this:

     editPolygonView.setLines(horizontalLinesList, verticalLinesList);

-Third. `EditPolygonImageView` supports the magnifying lens feature.
+Third: `EditPolygonImageView` supports the magnifying lens feature.
 To enable it, you should add `net.doo.snap.ui.MagnifierView` to your custom layout.

     <net.doo.snap.ui.MagnifierView
             android:id="@+id/magnifier"